If you have a family member who has had a

 and changes in family roles and responsibilities.

-Help your loved one and other family members adjust by:
+Here are some ways to help your loved one and other family members adjust:

 be prone to strong emotional reactions.
 Remember that these are a result of the